Skip to main content

 Proactive — acts before breach, not after detection

-Governs and hunts continuously; does not wait for an alert to trigger human investigation
+Governs and emulates continuously; does not wait for an alert to trigger human investigation

 CSPM: surfaces known misconfigurations from API snapshots — reactive display model, not proactive governance